jazzpeh/jazzpeh.github.io/_posts/2020-05-03-data-preprocessing.md

 > **Why dataset spliting comes first and feature scale later?**
 >
 > Feature scaling is a technique to get the mean and standard deviation of the feature, so if we apply feature scaling before splitting, then it will actually get the mean and standard deviation of all the values including the ones in the test set and since the test set is not something we're supposed to have for data in production, it would then caused information leakage on the test set.
 Hence, tt is to prevent information leakage on the test set which we're not supposed to have until the training is done.

+> **Why do we split on the dependent variable?**
+>
+> Because we want to have well distributed values of the dependent variable in the training and test set.
+For example if we only had the same value of the dependent variable in the training set, our model wouldn’t be able to learn any correlation between the independent and dependent variables.

 ```py3
 from sklearn.model_selection import train_test_split